Podcast: Play in new window | Download

 The master was on a hot streak with the first two servants, but with the third servant we see the truth of Proverbs 20:6: “Most men will proclaim each his own goodness, but who can find a faithful man?”
 This verse makes two points: First, it is easy to talk about being faithful.
 Second, it is hard to find faithful people.

 Unbelievers face the Great White Throne Judgment.
 It is a sentencing more than a trial, but if an unbeliever could defend himself, imagine if he said something like, “I didn’t serve You because I knew You were a God who judges people.”
 This is an absurd defense, because if he knew God judged people, then he had more reason to obey.
-But this is close to the excuse given by the third servant:
+But this is close to the excuse given by the wicked and lazy servant:

 He who had received the one talent came and said, “Lord, I knew you to be a hard man, reaping where you have not sown, and gathering where you have not scattered seed.
 And I was afraid, and went and hid your talent in the ground.
 Look, there you have what is yours.”